ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

 For example, the ``E`` will rotate the turtle’s orientation to the upper left corner.

 Pay attention to the terminal where the ``/turtlesim`` node is running.
-Each time you press one of these keys, you are giving the action a goal to rotate.
+Each time you press one of these keys, you are sending a goal to an action server that is part of the ``/turtlesim`` node.
+The goal is to rotate the turtle to face a particular direction.
 A message relaying the result of the goal should display once the turtle completes its rotation:

 .. code-block:: bash